NextronSystems/thor-manual/usage/debugging.rst

 Probable causes:

 1. Other processes consume a lot of memory
 2. THOR's scanning of certain elements requires a lot of memory
+3. You've set ulimit values that are too restrictive
-3. You are using the wrong THOR version for your architecture
+4. You are using the wrong THOR version for your architecture
-4. You've actvated a feature that consumes a lot of memory (e.g. --mft or --intense)
+5. You've activated a feature that consumes a lot of memory (e.g. --mft or --intense)

 Whenever THOR recognizes a low amount of free memory, THOR checks the top 3 memory consumers on the system and includes them in the log message